reema0814/mslearn-fabric/Instructions/Labs/Create-workspace.md

 #### Task 1.1: Assign Fabric Administrator Role

-1. Start by searching for **Microsoft Entra ID** in the search pane in Azure portal:
+1. Start by searching for **Microsoft Entra ID** in the search pane in the Azure portal:

    ![Navigate-To-AAD](./Images/ws/entra01.png)